 I developed my habits here.
 I liked this region so much that sometimes I would get upset with the Bosphorus for separating Thrace, especially Edirne, from Anatolia.
 I invested my money in books that I considered beneficial, and would give books and magazines to others as gifts.
 For this reason, I often had financial problems.
 I do not give the appearance of being a person who likes to talk and meet with others.
 However, I have always been very open, and wherever I go I have made and kept good relations with my friends.
 Also, sitting a lot in the presence of older people and gaining the right to talk with them helped me to feel comfortable when talking with others.
 However, I was always careful not to overstep the boundaries of good manners.

 My father wanted me to leave Erzurum.
 With my mother's consent, I was sent to Edirne, where our relative Huseyin Top Hodja would look out for me.
 I was eating and sleeping very little.
 I became so ascetic that I had to be hospitalized for 15 days.
 Despite my solitary lifestyle, I had good relations with prominent people in Edirne.
-In fact, the Head of the Military Branch, a colonel from the Black Sea, once told me: "We're fellow countrymen.
+In fact, the head of the army recruiting office , a colonel from the Black Sea, once told me: "We're fellow countrymen.
 You can't be from Erzurum."
 I had a close friendship with Resul Bey, the Chief of Police.
 I also struck up friendship with patrons of the city's coffeshops.